Reading Time: 5 minutes

 There’s also the concept of intersectionality, a term coined by Kimberlé Crenshaw.
 Intersectionality recognises that identity is not a single characteristic, but the combination of several characteristics of each individual, often linked to systems of oppression, privilege and discrimination.
 This is important because it considers the additional layers of complexity and circumstances which have compound effects on how a person experiences the world, and themselves.
 Think of it as a kind of advanced venn diagram which acknowledges that people don’t just belong in one group or another, or only experience difficulties with one thing at a time.

-In short, anything that could complete the sentence, “I am…” could be considered part of your identity.
+To oversimplify it, anything that could complete the sentence, “I am…” could be considered part of your identity.
 That being said, it’s extremely important to recognise that we have no right to decide what anyone else’s identity is; we can only know how we perceive them.
 Identity belongs entirely to the individual, and can also include the rejection of certain labels or categorisations.

-To give you a concrete example, I am: a cis woman, a tester, pansexual, someone with mental health issues, an intersectional feminist, a friend, a creator, sometimes considered controversial or a trouble-maker, Scottish, Chinese, not a “person of colour”, technically a millennial, someone who has spoken out against sexual harassment, an introvert.
+To give you a concrete example, I am: a “woman-leaning” non-binary person, a tester, pansexual, someone with mental health issues, an intersectional feminist, a friend, a creator, sometimes considered controversial or a trouble-maker, Scottish, Chinese, not a “person of colour”, technically a millennial, someone who has spoken out against sexual harassment, an introvert.
 If you think that’s a long list, you’re right!
 And that only describes part of my identity; I could go on.
 Again, identity is not just one thing or one characteristic.
 Some identities might be constant in all situations, and others might be more fluid.
 Identity is complex.

 With the help of Identity Stories, I hope we can gain a better understanding of identity, and close the gap between what we perceive as outsiders and what truly is, as determined by the individual.